eleschrott/PWM-Frequency-Booster/README.md

 <p align="left"><img src="img/schematic.png" width="550"/></p>

- * The low pwm input is on pin3 (PB4), the high output pwm on pin5 (PB0).
+>- The low pwm input is on pin3 (PB4), the high pwm output on pin5 (PB0)
- * On pin 1, a 10k resistor is connected direct to VCC.
+>- On pin1 a 10k resistor is connected direct to VCC
- * The two caps are standard	blocking capacitors
+>- The two caps are standard blocking capacitors

 ---
 Software: